 Ignoring the Company’s Values

-In my experience, top applicants want a sense of what you stand for.
+Candidates often evaluate job listings for cultural alignment, making company values an important factor in application decisions.
 Use a few lines to describe your culture.
 This can inspire the right kind of people to reach out.

 Writing Never-Ending Lists